-Help from MDA: MDA is actively trying to reach all individuals it serves who live in the affected areas to assess their well-being and provide assistance.
-If you have evacuated to a different area and need MDA services (including help with durable medical equipment or visiting an MDA clinic), find the nearest MDA office (mda.org/locate) by entering the ZIP code of your current location, or by calling (800) 572-1717 (weekdays 9 a.m. to 5 p.m., Arizona time).
+Help from MDA: Following local weather emergencies, MDA actively tries to reach all individuals it serves who live in the affected areas to assess their well-being and offer assistance.
+If you have evacuated to a different area and need MDA services (including help with durable medical equipment or visiting an MDA clinic), find the nearest MDA office by entering the ZIP code of your current location, or by calling (800) 572-1717 (weekdays 9 a.m. to 5 p.m.
+Central time).

 DisasterAssistance.gov: To obtain the most accurate list of disaster assistance programs for which you may be eligible, complete this anonymous questionnaire at disasterassistance.gov/disaster-assistance/questionnaire.